 Zubin is a parallel technology entrepreneur with a passion for Open Data, Gov 2.0 and positive social impact.
 He is the founder of CiviGuard Technologies, RedRock IT Solutions and a partner at ImageWork Technologies.
 Over the last 10 years he has deployed complex process automation and content management systems for Government agencies and Fortune 500 companies.

 He is especially familiar with the City of New York’s agencies such as FDNY, NYPD, Department of Health and the Department of Design and Construction.
 Over his career he has remained fiercely independent when it comes to technology platform choices – having implemented solutions on Java, Open Source, .NET and mobile platforms.

 He enjoys programming whenever possible – with Scala, Erlang, Haskell being current favorites.
-Zubin was one...
+Zubin...
 Read More.